JeffersonLab/jaws/README.md

 | producer | The application name that produced the message |
 | host | The hostname where the message was produced |

 Additionally, the built-in timestamp provided in all Kafka messages is used to provide basic message timing information.
-The alarm system uses the default broker provided timestamp (as opposed to producer provided).
+The alarm system uses the default producer provided timestamps (as opposed to broker provided), so timestamps may not be ordered.

 **Note**: There is no schema for message headers so content is not easily enforceable.
 However, the topic management scripts provided include the audit headers listed.